bgallamoza/MAL_Rating_Regression/README.md

 4. Random Forest Regression
 5. Gradient Boosting Regression

-This process is laid out in two Jupyter Notebooks:

-### **Exploratory Data Analysis (EDA.ipynb)**
-    Data preprocessing; includes all cleaning, exploring, and graphing in the dataset

-### **Model_Building.ipynb**
-    Pipeline and model building process, including hyperparameter testing with GridSearchCV

 To make my model more interactive, I also made a simple web application with Flask and a user interface built in HTML, JavaScript, and CSS.
 This allows users to obtain a prediction given their inputted data.

-## **Libraries Used**
+## **Requirements**
-For this project, I used Anaconda version 2021.05, which should come with all necessary libararies used throughout the project.
+For this project, I used Python 3.9.5 Anaconda version 2021.05, which should come with all necessary libararies used throughout the project.
 Notable libraries used include:
 1. Sklearn
 2. Pandas
 3. Matplotlib/Seaborn